Meditation Apps For Your Mental Health Wellbeing

-But let's not get distracted with stereotypes or images of such extreme practices which will probably put you off.
-I want to excite you about tapping into one of the most powerful tools you have in your armoury.
+But let's not get distracted with stereotypes or images of such extreme practices, which will probably put you off.
+I want to excite you about tapping into one of the most powerful tools in your armoury.

 What is Meditation?

-We could spend every day for weeks, months, even years discussing this.
+We could spend weeks, months, even years discussing this every day.
 It is a practice that goes way back to ancient times, possibly beyond.
-There are wide-ranging ways to meditate, reasons, and so almost limitless benefits from the wide range.
+There are wide-ranging ways to meditate, reasons, and almost limitless benefits from the wide range.

 One thing it is not is something you can master overnight!
 Seriously, when I first looked into meditation over 30 years ago, I saw an advert promising to help you be a 'master of meditation overnight!'

-When I was training, as mentioned previously, one module covered meditation in great depth.
+As mentioned previously, one module covered meditation in great depth when I was training.
 After all, any spiritual practice, and yes, the Church of England does recommend this, relies on some level of reflection.
 It's practically prescribed!
 My tutor, a well-renowned heavyweight in the world of Christian meditation, enlightened me to 2 elements.